 Founded in 1874 by Henry Montagu Draper, Lockers Park is one of the earliest purpose-built preparatory schools, expressly created as a foundation school preparing boys for Rugby School (where Draper himself was educated).
 Lockers Park soon established itself as one of the top preparatory schools, sending boys on to Eton, Harrow and Winchester as well as Rugby and Haileybury.
 This is a tradition the school is proud to maintain.

 The school is built on the parkland of a significant Georgian house called The Lockers, which still exists.
 Henry Draper purchased the land and built Lockers Park when the owners of The Lockers fell on hard times.
 In the following years, Lockers Park’s reputation thrived.
 We have a distinguished list of Old Boys, most notably Lord Louis Mountbatten and His Highness Prince Maurice Battenberg.

-Many traditions from the days of Draper still continue, maintained within the fully-updated buildings and alongside the modern and vibrant curriculum.
-Tuck and sweets (which Draper did his best to discourage parents from supplying to boys on exeats!) are still known as ‘slatter’, after Mr Slatter who owned a sweet shop in Boxmoor; boys have ‘Sets’ rather than houses, the names being those of famous army and navy captains, Beatty, Haig, Jellicoe, Kitchener, Mountbatten and Roberts; and the forward-thinking system of effort grades, emphasizing attitude and application as the most important elements of education, is the same today as that instituted by the earliest Headmaster.
+We uphold many traditions that Draper initiated back in the early years at Lockers Park.
+For instance, tuck and sweets are still known as ‘slatter’ after Mr Slatter who owned a sweet shop in Boxmoor and boys are in ‘Sets’ rather than houses, with the names of famous army and navy captains of the time: Beatty, Haig, Jellicoe, Kitchener, Mountbatten and Roberts.
+Moreover, we maintain a forward-thinking approach emphasising attitude and application as the key pillars of education.
+This ethos is the same today as that instituted by Lockers Park’s earliest Headmaster.

 A History of Lockers Park School by Ruth Barden